pcperini-historic/PCDevice/README.md

 > The battery state for the device.

-    @property(nonatomic, readonly) ITDeviceBatteryState batteryState
+    @property(nonatomic, readonly) PCDeviceBatteryState batteryState

 > *Discussion*

->> The value for `batteryState` is one of the constants in `ITDeviceBatteryState`.
+>> The value for `batteryState` is one of the constants in `PCDeviceBatteryState`.
->> If battery monitoring is not enabled, the value of this property is `ITDeviceBatteryStateUnknown`.
+>> If battery monitoring is not enabled, the value of this property is `PCDeviceBatteryStateUnknown`.

 **connectionState**

 > The network connection state for the device.

-    @property (nonatomic, readonly) ITDeviceConnectionState connectionState
+    @property (nonatomic, readonly) PCDeviceConnectionState connectionState

 > *Discussion*

->> The value for `connectionState` be `ITDeviceConnectionStateUknown` if some error occurrs, and `ITDeviceConnectionStateDisconnected` if Internet is unreachable.
+>> The value for `connectionState` be `PCDeviceConnectionStateUknown` if some error occurrs, and `PCDeviceConnectionStateDisconnected` if Internet is unreachable.

 **generatesConnectionStateNotifications**